Indigenous Scholarship & Cadetship Programmes

 - Contribute towards the sustainable development of the Pilbara region

-Indigenous people who are recognised outside of the Pilbara area of operations are also eligible to apply.
+Indigenous people recognised outside of the Pilbara area are also eligible to apply.

 To be eligible for a Rio Tinto Indigenous Scholarship you must:

 - Be of Aboriginal and/or Torres Strait Islander decent